ncridlig/study-buddy/llm-service/README.md

   `ASYNC_JOB_RETRY_DELAY`=period to wait between each retry(in seconds) `ASYNC_JOB_TIMEOUT`=period to keep and not delete the results(in seconds) `MARK_LEFTOVER_RESULT_KEY`=the name of the key to add to the dictionary result of a task.
 It is used to mark the tasks whose results have been produced, but the transfer of results to backend have been unsuccessful.
+  `MARK_DANGLING_RESULT_KEY`=the name of the key to add to the dictionary result of a task.
+It is used to mark the tasks whose results are dangling.

 ## 2. 📦 Create Docker volumes and network